xolox/python-rotate-backups/README.rst

    usage of the ``-H``, ``--hourly`` option for details about ``COUNT``."
-   "``-t``, ``--timestamp-pattern=PATTERN``","Customize the regular expression pattern that is used to match and extract timestamps from filenames. ``PATTERN`` is expected to be a Python compatible regular expression that must define the named capture groups 'year', 'month' and 'day' and may define 'hour', 'minute' and 'second'."
+   "``-t``, ``--timestamp-pattern=PATTERN``","Customize the regular expression pattern that is used to match and extract timestamps from filenames. ``PATTERN`` is expected to be a Python compatible regular expression that must define a named capture group 'unixtime' or the named capture groups 'year', 'month' and 'day' and may define 'hour', 'minute' and 'second'."
    "``-I``, ``--include=PATTERN``","Only process backups that match the shell pattern given by ``PATTERN``.
 This argument can be repeated.
 Make sure to quote ``PATTERN`` so the shell doesn't expand the pattern before it's received by rotate-backups."